MFaisal125/CEH-Labs/README.md

 ## Vulnerability Analysis

-Learn about analyzing vulnerabilities and potential security weaknesses.
+You can learn about analyzing vulnerabilities and potential security weaknesses.

 ## System Hacking